General information about picloram and its health effects

 Washing dishes, utensils and food preparation areas:

 Only a very small amount of water clings to smooth surfaces, like dishes.
-Water having picloram contamination may be safely used to wash and sanitize dishes, tables and eating utensils.
+Water having picloram contamination can be safely used to wash and sanitize dishes, tables and eating utensils.

 General cleaning and laundry: